 There a two main issues here for editors: how our documents behave when we are working on them, and what happens to the documents when we send them back to our clients.

-We have all received documents that look very nice when they are first opened but can quickly become chaotic once any changes are made, and this can often happen because tabs and spaces have been used to align text – Word has better ways to do this – and sending documents on to a typesetter which use multiple tabs and spaces will not win you any friends.
+We have all received documents that look very nice when they are first opened but can quickly become chaotic once any changes are made, and this can often happen because tabs and spaces have been used to align text.
+Word has better ways to help with text layout – and sending documents on to a typesetter which contain multiple tabs and spaces will not win you any friends.
 The use of non-breaking spaces will mean that blocks of text will stay together – useful for keeping numbers with their units, but not so helpful if entire sentences are "stuck" together.
-A manual line breaks move the text that follows onto a new line but does not start a new paragraph.
+A manual line break moves the text that follows onto a new line but does not start a new paragraph.
 This can alter how the text is styled or formatted in Word and typesetting programs might not recognise the "new line" instruction at all.